AdobeDocs/dynamic-media-classic.en/help/using/quick-start-integrating-dmc-analytics.md

 ## 3. Publish your Adobe Dynamic Media Classic viewers

 Publish your Adobe Dynamic Media Classic viewers so that the viewers (with code for tracking user activity in Adobe Analytics reports) are loaded on Adobe Dynamic Media Classic servers.
-After you publish, this information is included in viewers and can be used for analyses by Adobe Analytics.
+After you publish, this information is included in viewers and can be used for analysis by Adobe Analytics.

 See [Publish configuration information](publishing-analytics-configuration-information.md#publishing_adobe_analytics_configuration_information).